ietf-rats-wg/eat/draft-ietf-rats-eat.md

 time-int is identical to the epoch-based time, but disallows floating-point representation.

-The OID encoding from {{RFC9090}} is used without the tag number in CBOR-encoded tokens.
+For CBOR-encoded tokens, OIDs are specified by "oid" in {{RFC9090}}.
+They are encoded without the tag number.
-In JSON tokens OIDs are a text string in the common form of "nn.nn.nn...".
+For CBOR-encoded tokens, OIDs are a text string in the common form of "nn.nn.nn...".

 Unless expliclity indicated, URIs are not the URI tag defined in {{RFC8949}}.
 They are just text strings that contain a URI conforming to the format defined in {{RFC3986}}.